brint/terraform-aws-s3-website-cloudfront-acm-route53/README.md

 You will get HTTPS by default with these templates with automatic redirects for HTTP to HTTPS.

+Logs from CloudFront will go to a S3 bucket and logs will be expired after 90 days by default.

 ## Which version of this is right for me?

 ### Best Practice Version